tom-odon/personal-site/_posts/2023-09-20-thoughts-on-resumes.markdown

 Hiring managers are asking themselves as they screen through resumes:
 * “What is this candidate capable of?”
-* “How can this candidates’ past experience translate to a positive impact in my organization?”
+* “How can this candidate's past experience translate to a positive impact in my organization?”
 * “Will this candidate work well with others on my team?”
 * “Can I count on this candidate to get things done?”
 * “Can this candidate learn our {codebase, technology, way of working}?”

 Your resume (and cover letter) is your first opportunity to communicate to these managers: "I can do what you’re asking.
 You can count on me to make your team better.
 Here's what I've done in the past to back that up".
 Simply regurgitating the job description from previous roles will only get you so far.

 Instead of restating your current or previous roles’ job description, take time to parse through the position’s JD.
 It was likely created as a collaborative effort between the hiring manager and a recruiter.
-A candidate that can pick apart the JD with their resume to overcome the questions above stands a better chance compared ones who force the hiring team to attempt to map a candidates’ listed experience to the role described.
+A candidate who can pick apart the JD with their resume to overcome the questions above stands a better chance compared to ones who force the hiring team to attempt to map a candidate’s listed experience to the role described.

 ### Quality resumes are tailored to the role.
-Candidates that submit the same resume out to every role they apply to are putting themselves at a disadvantage.
+Candidates who submit the same resume to every role they apply to are putting themselves at a disadvantage.
 Contrast them with candidates that customize a resume to a job description, team, and company.
 The hiring team will notice a difference between the generic resumes compared to ones that were crafted with thought.

-To be clear, you don’t have to start from scratch every time you decide to apply to a role.
+To be clear, you don’t have to start from scratch every time you decide to apply for a role.
 It helps to have a ‘primary’ resume of which ‘secondary’ versions can be cut down to an ideal size for brevity and relevant content.
 ‘Primary’ resumes are easily maintained over the course of your career if you regularly take time to review your accomplishments and impact.

 Another thing worth customizing is a cover letter.
 Often, cover letters aren’t required, and there’s also a no-cover-letters faction among engineers.
-Still, it’s my opinion that in a sea of candidates, a cover letter gives you a chance to further stand out beyond what you communicate in a resume.
-You might highlight why you’re interested in the role or company, or give more detail around a particular element in your resume that makes you a great fit for the role.
+Still, it’s my opinion that in a sea of candidates, a cover letter gives you a chance to stand out beyond what you communicate in a resume.
+You might highlight why you’re interested in the role or company, or give more detail about a particular element in your resume that makes you a great fit for the role.
 It can also serve as an opportunity to answer questions someone might raise when reading your resume, like a gap in roles.
 If you choose to submit one (I think you should!) then make sure it’s not the same one you submitted to the last five roles - take time to communicate interest, highlight experience, or clarify your resume.

 ### Communicate your experience with impact and numbers.